aTamarsh/cs344_smallsh/README.md

+---
-# CS344: Operating Systems - smallsh
+CS344: Operating Systems - smallsh
-### by Tamarsh Abeysekera, Oregon State University
+Tamarsh Abeysekera, Oregon State University
+---

 `smallsh` implements a subset implements a subset of features of well-known shells, such as bash.